 2. Helmet Kit/Skate Kit

 Helmet and skate kits are small kits that include screws, clips, and small tools that can be left in a player's hockey bags.
 These kits can be used if a helmet or skate needs a repair, which comes in handy during practices or games when small repairs can be made on the spot, instead of having to bring it to a hockey shop to fix.
-The kits can help the player save money on repairs and allow a player to continue their games instead of having to stop playing due to a minor repair needing fixing.
+The kits can help the player save on repairs and allow a player to continue their games instead of having to stop playing due to a minor repair needing fixing.

 3. Under clothing